geoscixyz/em/content/case_histories/rockglacier/setup.rst

 Geology
 -------

-Bedrock underlying and surrounding the Furggwanghorn rock glacier comprises schists and gneisses (Buchli et al., 2013).
+Bedrock underlying and surrounding the Furggwanghorn rock glacier comprises schists and gneisses :cite:`buchli2013`.
 Erosion of these rocks produces the talus that is the source of the rock glacier material, which ranges from large jagged boulders to gravel, sand and silt (:numref:`furggwanghorn_map` c and d).
 A combined interpretation of air photographs and ground observations has demonstrated the presence of four distinct lobes L1 - L4 at the rock glacier surface (:numref:`furggwanghorn_geo`).
 Movement of the rock glacier has been controlled by the movements of these lobes.

 The rock glacier is close to the lower thermal permafrost boundary, such that the permafrost temperatures are close to 0°C. As a result of the downslope movements, deep surface depressions have formed near the root zone of the rock glacier (:numref:`furggwanghorn_map` c).